 Pachuca: In gospel meetings at La Raza (over 8,000 ft. above sea level), Harrys Rodrguez and Gilberto Torrens are encouraged with good attendance.

-Volcanes: Helped by Dan Harvey and brethren from the Coapinole and Ixtapa assemblies, David Alves is in the third week of well-attended gospel meetings.
+Volcanes: Dan Harvey and brethren from the Coapinole and Ixtapa assemblies are in the third week of well-attended gospel meetings.